cap-ma/odoo-test-project/README.md

 it is in folder addons

 ## Issues
-chart is not implemented complately because i think i could not upload the whole js renderers but overall most permissions are implemented
+chart is not connected complately because i think i could not upload the whole js renderers but overall most permissions are implemented but all view part is written

 there are 2 types of users
 1. super_user